Joseph M. Marshall III: Writing

 In 2008, his book, The Day the World Ended at Little Bighorn, won the PEN/Beyond Margins Arts.
 His fifth book, The Lakota Way: Stories and Lessons for Living (2002), was a finalist in the spiritual category for the prestigious "Books for a Better Life Award" from the Multiple Sclerosis Society of New York.
 It was also a finalist in the creative non-fiction category for the "PEN Center USA" award.

+Death

-Marshall died on April 18, 2025, at the age of 80.
+Marshall died on April 18, 2025, at the age of 80 after battling a long illness, "leaving behind a powerful legacy of storytelling, cultural preservation, and education."